Why the need for internet security?

 It is crucial for more internet security and online privacy for this generation of users.
 They are prime targets for scammers.

-Although they are used to using current technology, there are more ways which scammers and attackers are tricking these individuals into following their frauds.
+Although they are used to using current technology, there are more ways in which scammers and attackers are tricking these individuals into following their frauds.

 Aside from this, there are plenty of ways that hackers can glean information without anyone knowing.